qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Arrays.rst

 array_intersect
 ...............

-Returns true if at least one element of array1 exists in array2.
+Returns TRUE if at least one element of array1 exists in array2.

 .. list-table::
    :widths: 15 85